aadarshjha/kombucha/README.md

 # Kombucha 📖 🍎

+### Intructions

+In order to use Kombucha, you must have [Node](https://nodejs.org/en/) installed locally on your computer.
+After doing so, please follow the next steps to get Kombucha running on your device:

+1. Open up your terminal, and execute `git clone https://github.com/aadarshjha/kombucha.git`
+2. `cd kombucha`
+3. `npm install deep`
+4. `cd client`
+5. `npm install`
+6. `cd ../server`
+7. `npm install`
+8. `cd ..`
+9. `cd client`
+10. ``

 ### What Is Kombucha?

 Kombucha is a fully integrated, end-to-end educational platform for the Vanderbilt Undergraduate Microbiome Society (VUMS).

 ### Technical Requirements

 Kombucha is a full-stack application build from the MERN (MongoDB, Express, React, and Node) Stack.

 ### Additional Information